RyanWilliams99/direct3d12-benchmark/README.md

 # direct3d12-benchmark

-Opens a precompiled .sdkmesh file and renders to screen

 To build
 1. Check you have Windows 10 SDK (19041 is recommended)
 2. Check you have Windows 10 (May 2020 Update a.k.a.
 Version 2004 is recommended)